linkyard/scenarios-for-issue/README.md

 # Scenarios for JIRA Cloud

-Extends Atlassian JIRA by including gherkin scenarios from a bitbucket repository into the issue view.
+Extends Atlassian JIRA by including gherkin scenarios from a github or bitbucket repository into the issue view.

 ## Security
 * this addon reads issue details from Jira
 * this addon stores entity properties on the issue:
   * a flag whether the scenario fields are set
 * this addon stores entity properties on the project:
-  * bitbucket repository identification (owner, name/slug)
+  * bitbucket/github repository identification (type, owner, name/slug)
-  * bitbucket account (user/password).
-The password is encrypted with a key that is stored in the database of the addon.
+  * bitbucket/github account (user/password).
+The password is encrypted
+    with a key that is stored in the database of the addon.

-The JIRA instance never has access to your bitbucket app password.
+The JIRA instance never has access to your bitbucket app password or github token.
 The same goes for the client (browser) - except when they configure a new password (only the one they have typed in the field).